GCSE Grade Boundaries 2024: The New Grading System Explained

 • The U grade, meaning “ungraded”, remains the same.

-A 9 is awarded to students who perform exceptionally well – usually in the top 5% of the cohort.
-A Grade 7 matches the bottom of the old Grade A and a Grade 1 aligns with the bottom of the old Grade G. Grade 4 is a standard pass.
-Grade 5 is a strong pass.
+Students who perform exceptionally well receive a 9—usually the top 5% of the cohort.
+A Grade 7 matches the bottom of the old Grade A, and Grade 1 aligns with the bottom of the old Grade G. Grade 4 is a standard pass, and Grade 5 is a strong pass.

 • 9 = High A*